excid3/tailwindcss-stimulus-components/README.md

   <div class="form-group">
     <%= form.submit "Save and Publish", class: 'btn btn-primary' %>

-    <span class="text-muted" data-target="autosave.status"></span>
+    <span class="text-muted" data-autosave-target="status"></span>
   </div>
 <% end %>
 ```

-You can use `data-target="autosave.form"` to reference the form.
+You can use `data-autosave-target="form"` to reference the form.
 This
 will be used with the Rails AJAX form submission.

-The `data-target="autosave.status"` is used for displaying the status message of the autosave.
+The `data-autosave-target="status"` is used for displaying the status message of the autosave.
 This displays "Saving..." while the request is in progress and then "Saved!" if it was successful, "Unable to save!" if it failed.

 Add `data-action="keyup->autosave#save` to listen to the keyup event and
 trigger an autosave.
 You can use other events like `change` for other